Michigan State University Home

 Most of our equipment is either a 72 hour, 14 day, or a 21 day loan.
 Check the lending technology page for more information.
 Renewals are subject to demand, renewals can be requested in person and are subject to staff approval.

-Yes, 72 hour loans have a fine of $1 per hour.
-14 day and 21 day loans have a fine of $1 per day.
-Your due date is written on the checkout tag.
+Yes, most loans have a fine of $1/day for each item that is checked out.
+Loans with a 4 hour overnight policy have a fine of $1/hour.
+Your due date is written on the checkout tag, please return items before the Hollander Print and Production Center closes.
 See our full lending policies.

 MakeStations (self-service)